Dietrich School Humanities and Social Science Research Fund

 The Dietrich School of Arts and Sciences fosters excellence and a vibrant intellectual culture across the disciplines of the Humanities and Social Sciences.
 It helps fund individual and collaborative research and creative activity across these domains and seeks to build the faculty’s and departments’ capacity for high-impact and for externally funded research.
 Aligning school-level funding with recently enhanced central funding opportunities through the Office of the Senior Vice Chancellor for Research (OSVCR), the Dietrich School Humanities and Social Science Research Fund addresses the research funding needs of our tenure-track and tenured faculty.
 This integrates the previous FRSP (Faculty Research and Scholarship Program), Faculty Grant Committee summer research stipends, and subsidies for scholarly book publications.

-The role of the elected Faculty Grants Committee (FGC) in allocating these school-level funds will be enhanced.
+In 2019/20, the role of the elected Faculty Grants Committee (FGC) in allocating these school-level funds was enhanced.
 FGC consists of ten members elected to three-year terms by the Dietrich School Council.
 Five positions are allocated to the humanities, three to the social sciences, and two to the natural sciences.

 Please see below for an overview of the three major funding streams.